lawrencefinn/lawrencefinn.github.io/_posts/2014-9-26-Futures-Promises.md

 object oriented language with all of these callbacks?

 #What are futures?#
 Futures are an object oriented methodology for encapsulating callbacks from IO driven events.
-Are you asking yourself "what in hell does that mean?" i you are not alone.
+Are you asking yourself "what in hell does that mean?" you are not alone.
 Let's imagine that there is some library you are using that uses some event driven process to do web requests.
 When the response comes in, you want to manipulate the data somehow.
 How would you imagine that you would interact with such library?
 In javascript, you pass an anonymous function to the library.
 It looks something like this: